xpchen0630/xpchen0630.github.io/_posts/2019-08-31-welcome-to-website.markdown

 ---
 layout: post
 title:  "Welcome to xpchen's Blog"
-date:   2019-08-30 21:04
+date:   2019-08-31 22:20
-categories: firstblog
+categories: Hello
-permalink: /firstblog
+permalink: /Hello
 ---

 This is my first blog of the website.
-Thanks to Jekyll, it can be rebuild in many different ways easily.
-A theme named EasyBook is also used which offers me more choices to improve the site.
+Please allow me to briefly introduce this website and how it was built.

 <!--more-->

-## Jekyll ##
+## Jekyll & EasyBook ##

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Thanks to Jekyll, this site can be rebuilt in many different ways.
+A template named [EasyBook][github-easybook] is also used which offers me more choices to improve the site.

+Below is the description of Jekyll on its [official website](https://jekyllrb.com/docs/).

+> Jekyll is a simple, extendable, static site generator.
+You give it text written in your favorite markup language and it churns through layouts to create a static website.
+Throughout that process you can tweak how you want the site URLs to look, what data gets displayed in the layout, and more.

 GitHub Flavored Markdown is supported.